Please scroll down for lots of photos taken during the year; photos and text are arranged in chronological order

 The photos above left to right - general scene of the two pontoons - rides given by Consuta were very popular - Meridian TV shooting the weather forecast.

+Some repair work on the left a repair to the holding strop for the SBA jetty.
 Giving Steam Launch Cygnet some antifoul paint touch-up.
-Just to make it look a bit more presentable.
+Just to make it look a bit more presentable. |

 Click here for photos of the engineering work carried out through the winter2009-10